Table of Contents

 You do this by reading for free for respected companies and individuals, who in turn connect you to the bigger players, or help you enhance your resume.

 Look carefully at the company you’re approaching, and try and gauge their level of their relationships –

 - Who do they obviously deal with?

 - Do they know anyone who might be able to pay you if you impress their friend/colleague?

 - Has their company been mentioned in positive dispatches in Variety or The Hollywood Reporter?

-Only script read for reputable companies – there are a great many companies looking to exploit new script readers, and although you might gain some experience working for a low-profile company, it won’t help you answer that crucial question:
+Only read scripts for reputable companies – there are a great many companies looking to exploit new readers, and although you might gain some experience working and providing script coverage for a low-profile company, it won’t help you answer that crucial question: